 Although Ecuador has access to one the smallest pieces of the Amazon Rainforest, it has the most diverse ecosystem of them all, with a wealth of plants, animals, and sights to see in Ecuador’s national parks and reserves.

 Despite limited infrastructure certain parts of the Amazon are accessible and open for exploration at the hands of local guides who know the waters, nature and the seasons.
 One of the main ways we got to learn about the wildlife in the Ecuador Amazon wasn’t just from observing on jungle walks or lingering silently on the longboat watching the rustling of the leaves in front of us, but by visiting the Animal Rehabilitation Centre.

 The animal care centre, one of the core projects G Adventures supports, has been in operation for 25 years, helping to rehabilitate over 3,000 animals and releasing 1,500.
+Therefore visiting its a key part of the Ecuador Amazon trip itinerary to learn about animal welfare.
 Many are unable to be released due to the fact they simply wouldn’t survive.
 Most of these animals were once taken as pets, and when domesticated often get depressed and die or they attack humans.
 Others were captured and abused, hunted for meat and skin or Illegal trafficking.

 Walking through jungle trails and often drenched in the rain this forest is known for, this is the opportunity to get up close to some of the region’s wildlife, both rare and often hidden.